 Autumn at Antony

-Make some memories with friends and family this autumn at Antony.
-Maybe it's the feeling of cold cheeks after a brisk walk that you really love or watching the kids dance in falling leaves or maybe it's getting a scare doing the pumpkin trail.
+Maybe it's the feeling of cold cheeks after a brisk walk that you really love, or watching the kids dance in falling leaves?
+Whichever, you can make some memories with friends and family this autumn at Antony.

 Seasonal splendour in the garden

-Take a moment to gaze at the rich colours illuminating the garden at this time of year.
-The walnut tree resplendent in golden leaves crowns the main lawn in front of the house.
-Stroll with loved ones, feel crisp leaves underfoot and look out for conkers along the way.
+Rich colours illuminate the garden at this time of year with the black walnut tree on main lawn taking centre stage, resplendent in golden leaves.
+Autumn is a perfect time to stroll with loved ones through crisp leaves underfoot, and look out for conkers along the way.

 " Autumn is a fantastic time to see the garden.
 The display of colour really is something special.
 We've got some stand out trees like the maidenhair, tulip and walnut trees which steal the show."

 There's loads to keep the kids entertained this autumn.
 In between leaf throwing, conker fights, welly walks and den building, there's no time to be bored.